karimelhou/Gallery-web-app-Image-Processing/README.md

 - Interactive front-end to display numerical data and graphical plots for image analysis.
 - REST API integration for processing and retrieving image properties.

-This application is perfect for photographers, designers, and anyone interested in the detailed analysis of image properties.
+This application is perfect for Image processors, Scientists, photographers, designers, and anyone interested in the detailed analysis of image properties.